Lookup Signature

 each callback request.
 Each partner is provided with a unique Partner Authentication Token that

-SASHA will include in the Authorization: Bearer <token>
+SASHA will include in the Authorization: Bearer <token> header when calling the Partner's

 callback endpoints.